blackskygg/sIDE/README.md

 https://github.com/blackskygg/sIDE/blob/master/Assignment1.pdf

 This Program is written as a curriculum design project in HUST.
+I don't know if the teachers in your university like asking students to write a GUI for ANY curriculum design projects, too.
+If so, feel free to use this code if you want a simple IDE.

 ## Usage
 ### sas